Bian Zhang

 In 185, Beigong Boyu of the Qiang tribe rebelled in Liang Province.
 Beigong Boyu took Bian Zhang and Han Sui, another Han official, hostage and stopped all attempts to return them.
 Bian Zhang was forced to participate in the rebellion or else he would be killed.
-He became the overall commander of the rebels, but was defeated in battle with Dong Zhuo and Sun Jian and died of illness shortly after, or according to other sources, killed by Han.
+He became the overall commander of the rebels, but was defeated in battle with Dong Zhuo and Sun Jian and died of illness shortly after, or according to other sources, he was killed by Han Sui.